 From Heroin Addict to Hairstylist

 Even at the pinnacle of my addiction, when I was living homeless and fully addicted to heroin, I still wanted to do hair.
 I would tell people in the drug houses where I spent time, or when I was following a music tour, wherever I was, “I’m gonna be a hairdresser.”
+Through recovery from heroin addiction, I discovered my value and worth, and built the foundation to pursue to my passion.

 When you do someone’s hair, the moment when they see themselves, and see their beauty, is so wonderful.
 You also get to have a relationship with your client.
 I just love that I have these women that got their hair done by me for their first date with their boyfriend, and then I’m doing hair for their wedding, and now I’m cutting their child’s hair.